Promo code SPRING2022 will be automatically applied at checkout!

 Are you interested in learning more about how Nutrisense can transform your health?
 Our quiz will help determine if our program is right for you.

-Your blood sugar levels can significantly impact how your body feels and functions.
-That’s why stable blood glucose levels can be an important factor in supporting overall wellbeing.
+Your glucose can significantly impact how your body feels and functions.
+That’s why stable levels are an important factor in supporting overall wellbeing.
+But viewing glucose isn't enough.
+Nutrisense, you’ll be able to learn how to use your body's data to make informed lifestyle choices that support healthy living.

 Ready to take the first step?
-Start with our quiz to see how Nutrisense can support your health.
+Start with our quiz to find the right Nutrisense program to help you take control.

 Amanda Donahue, MS, RD, CD

-Reviewed by: Amanda Donahue, MS, RD, CD
+Reviewed by: Amanda Donahue MS, RD, CD

-Amanda is a Nutrition Manager and Registered Dietitian at Nutrisense, with a Masters in Dietetics from Stephen F. Austin State University.
+Amanda is a Nutrition Manager and Registered Dietitian, with a Masters in Dietetics from Stephen F. Austin State University.
 Originally from south GA, she got her undergrad degree from Texas Tech University.
-Before joining Nutrisense, she worked at a hospital in Fort Worth, TX, for 4 years as a dietitian, counseling those living with HIV.
+She worked at a hospital in Fort Worth, TX, for 4 years as a dietitian, counseling those living with HIV.

 Recommended Articles